The Academic Program

 2. A major field of study.
 Students successfully complete all prescribed work in a major, including a senior thesis or senior project, as determined by the major department or program.
-Students may complete a maximum of two majors.
-Students who wish to pursue three majors must petition the Committee on Academic Standing for permission to do so.
-This petition must include justification for the exception to the rule not allowing more than two majors and written support from the chairs of each of the three departments or programs in which the student intends to major.
+Students may complete a maximum of 2 majors.
+Students who wish to pursue 3 majors must petition the Committee on Academic Standing for permission to do so.
+This petition must include justification for the exception to the rule not allowing more than 2 majors and written support from the chairs of each of the 3 departments or programs in which the student intends to major.

-3. Registration in each regular semester for no fewer than 3.0 or no more than 5.5 academic credits.
+3. Registration in each regular semester for courses that earn no fewer than 3 or no greater than 5.5 academic credits.

 4. Enrollment in courses at Bates for the final semester of the senior year.
 Senior work in the major field must be completed in residence.

 5. General Education requirements.
 A full description of General Education requirements for the Class of 2023 and beyond can be found above.
 Education requirements for the Class of 2022 can be found in the 2018-2019 catalog.

 6. Bachelor of science requirements.
 Candidates for the bachelor of science degree must complete CHEM 107A; CHEM 108A; MATH 106 or 206; or PHYS 108 or s31.
 Students with Advanced Placement credit, International Baccalaureate credit, A-Level credit, or approved transfer credit may fulfill the requirement for one or more of these courses.
 Students must declare their intention to earn the B.S. degree no later than the end of the first semester of their senior year.
 Pass/fail may not apply to courses for the B.S. requirements.